 ABU DHABI - On 21 April 2013 the highly anticipated inaugural exhibition of the Louvre Abu Dhabi opened to fanfare and did not disappoint.
-Unfortunately I was not able to attend it due to our and sales in London, but Robin Woodhead our CEO and International Chairman was able to relay some first-hand information.
+Unfortunately I was not able to attend it due to our Orientalist and Islamic sales in London, but Robin Woodhead our CEO and International Chairman was able to relay some first-hand information.
 With great attendance and visits by HH the Crown Prince, Louvre personalities and VIPs of the art world, the long-awaited exhibition spelled out Abu Dhabi’s ambitious and far-reaching plans for development of the arts in the UAE.

 At the opening of Birth of a Museum, the Louvre Abu Dhabi’s inaugural exhibition.
 Courtesy of the Saadiyat Cultural District.